Yobi-ai/citegraph/README.md

    - Shows coverage report in the terminal

 ### CI/CML Pipeline:
-Triggered  whenever a commit is pushed to the main branch
+Triggered  whenever a commit is pushed to a PR supposed to be merged with main.
 1. **Training**
    - Runs the training script and stores the final training metrics in the commit/pr report and the models as well.